-As management of the Village of Flat Rock, we offer readers of the Village of Flat Rock's financial statements this narrative overview and analysis of the financial activities of the Village of Flat Rock for the fiscal year ended June 30, 2019.
+As management of the Village of Flat Rock (the Village), we offer readers of the Village's financial statements this narrative overview and analysis of the financial activities of the Village for the fiscal year ended June 30, 2021.
 We encourage readers to read the information presented here in conjunction with additional information that we have furnished in the Village's financial statements, which follow this narrative.